About Math Fundamentals

 Why Math Fundamentals?

-Over the years we've run BEAM 7, our program for students who have just finished seventh grade, we've found that certain basic skills are consistently missing from even the strongest students at many of our partner schools.
-Those gaps have consistently prevented some students from pursuing more advanced work.
-Math Fundamentals is designed to fill in key gaps so that students can attend BEAM 7 more prepared.
+While our students are selected for the potential they show in abstract thinking and problem solving, we've found that certain basic skills are consistently missing from even the strongest students at many of our partner schools, to the point of preventing some students from pursuing more advanced work.
+Math Fundamentals is designed to fill in key gaps in skills, while building their conceptual understanding and broadening their perspective beyond algorithms.

 In particular, students' backgrounds are often centered around procedural fluency, and as a result students can do only the specific types of problems they are used to.
 Math Fundamentals is a chance to break free of that, by exploring topics in mathematics and doing novel problems that require students to reflect on their knowledge.